 Central Texas Chapter of the Texas Master Naturalists holds bi-monthly membership meetings on the second Tuesday of even numbered months (February, April, June, August, October, and December) at 6:00 p.m.
 Meetings are usually held at the Belton Church of Christ (3003 N Main) located off FM 317 in north Belton.
 These meetings increase your knowledge of Central Texas natural resources.
 As a member, these meetings qualify for one hour of advanced training (AT), but for the public, it’s a free hour on insects, invasive species, wildlife management, birds, fossils, zero waste management, archaeology, etc. So, come and see what we are all about!
 On alternate months, we conduct our PACE meeting designed for handling chapter business.

-The next meeting of the Central Texas Chapter of the Texas Master Naturalist will be our bi-monthly PACE meeting, January 13, 2015 at the Belton Church of Christ, 3003 N Main, Belton, Tx.
+The next meeting of the Central Texas Chapter of the Texas Master Naturalist will be our bi-monthly PACE meeting (help on even numbered months), March 10, 2015 at the Belton Church of Christ, 3003 N Main, Belton, Tx.
+Members are encouraged to bring a wi-fi enabled laptop if they have one as we will be doing training for volunteers on the new TPWD Volunteer Management System.

 Contact our Chapter Officers